 Believe it or not, one of the most effective ways to find that perfect campsite is to chat to people along the way.
-Don’t be afraid, they are almost always friendly and appreciate a bit of a chat.
+They are almost always friendly, and appreciate a bit of a chat.

-With a 4WD and using the above tools, the world’s your oyster.
+With a 4WD and the above tools, the world’s your oyster!
 Next time you are planning a trip away, don’t limit yourself to the bitumen road and well-known tourist attractions.
 Get off the beaten track in a 4WD and you will thank yourself for it!

 Where do you go to get away from the crowds… or is it too good to give away?

 If it involves four-wheel driving, Aaron loves it.
 When he isn’t writing for his blog, 4WDing Australia or the Snowys Blog, you’ll find him camping and driving around Western Australia.